mongodb/specifications/source/sessions/driver-sessions.rst

 Drivers MUST ignore any errors returned by the ``endSessions`` command.

-Drivers that implement a server session pool SHOULD run the ``endSessions`` command once when the ``MongoClient`` instance is shut down.
+The ``endSessions`` command MUST be run once when the ``MongoClient`` instance is shut down.
 If the number of sessions is very large the ``endSessions`` command SHOULD be run multiple times to end 10,000 sessions at a time (in order to avoid creating excessively large commands).

 When connected to a sharded cluster the ``endSessions`` command can be sent to any mongos.
 When connected to a replica set the ``endSessions`` command MUST be sent to